Now you can have lasting pain relief.

 Chronic, tension-type headaches can interrupt your life.
 People who have them experience debilitating pain at least 15 days out of the month.
 In addition to being uncomfortable, they can make it difficult for you to lead a normal life.

 The most common headaches are migraine headaches, cluster headaches and headaches due to trigeminal neuralgia, tension, sinusitis and temporomandibular joint dysfunction (TMJ).
-Studies have shown that the pain from these types of headaches is closely associated with an area of nerves in the back of the nasal cavity know as the sphenopalatine ganglion, or SPG.
-But now their can be migraine relief with SphenoCath.
+Studies have shown that the pain from these types of headaches is closely associated with an area of nerves in the back of the nasal cavity known as the sphenopalatine ganglion, or SPG.
+But now there can be migraine relief with SphenoCath.